UTAustin-SwarmLab/SynDiff-AD/README.md

 a - image_classification.py - classifies the images as per test conditions specified in lang_data_synthesis/config.yaml

-b - image_prompting.py - captioning images using LLAVA-1.1 -LLAVA-1.5 upgrade pending
+b - image_prompting.py - captioning images using LLAVA-1.5 upgrade pending

 c - imgseg_synthesis.py - single image conditional synthesis using controlnet

 d - utils.py - utility functions

+e - synthesis.py - synthesizes a dataset using controlnet and the target conditions

+f - test_synthesis.py - tests the synthesised dataset to produce FID scores with respect to different backbones

+10. Since the model weights have not been pushed, the results file are available
+  -  avcv/tests comprises all the results for finetuning
+  -  Run the results.ipynb script in avcv/experiments to view the compiled results
+  - Since the synthetic dataset needs to be produced, checkout the .json files under lang_data_synthesis/synthesis_results for FID scores